driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 }
 ```

-Now, generating the final manifest is a single command:
+Now we can generat the final manifests is a single command:

 ```bash
 jsonnet -J vendor k8s.libsonnet > manifests.yaml
 ```

-The result is a clean `manifests.yaml` that you can directly apply to your cluster or commit to your GitOps repository.
+The result is a clean `manifests.yaml` that you apply or commit.

 ```bash
 kubectl apply -f manifests.yaml